Data-Culpa/dataculpa-mongo/README.md

 ## Future Improvements

 There are many improvements we are considering for this module.
 You can get in touch by writing to hello@dataculpa.com or opening issues in this repository.

+## SaaS deployment

+Our hosted SaaS includes Mongo and other connectors and a GUI for configuration.
+If you'd like to try it out before general availability, drop a line to hello@dataculpa.com.